dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 Surrounding yourself with people who will make you more ambitious, more inquisitive, shift your perspective more is really important.
 Basically all people, almost about 98% people in the world will try to pull you back and say it's crazy, it out there, it's really ambitious.

+I think a vision that someone feels compelled to make happen in the world is probably the most important of a super successful founder.
+Then this idea of relentless resourcefulness: “That thing is so important to me that I’m going to figure out how to get it done, whatever it takes.
+Whatever I need to learn.
+Whoever I need to convince.”
+That’s really important.

 You want to look for intersection of what you good at, what you enjoy and where you can create value for the world.
 In my experience, if you don't find some intersection of those three it's really hard to have impact.

 If you work very hard at early in your career, you get little better at what you work every day, every week, every year and you learn more and meet people and just get work done.
 There's a compound effect.